pjdurden/House-Price-Prediction-Multiple-Linear-and-Keras-Regression/README.md

 The only hyperparameter in case of lienar regression is the regularization paramter.
 The best tregularization paramter is estimated as the one that performed best across cross validation datasets.

-# output of keras regression
+# Output of keras regression
 <img src="https://github.com/pjdurden/House-Price-Prediction-Multiple-Linear-and-Keras-Regression/blob/main/Keras%20scatterplot.png">
 <img src="https://github.com/pjdurden/House-Price-Prediction-Multiple-Linear-and-Keras-Regression/blob/main/keras%20heatmap.png">

-# what did we achieve from running this model?
+# What did we achieve from running this model?

 Low Overall quality index and less pool area negatively effect the sale price of the house.